monoira/projects/README.md

 # Finished Projects Repository

-Most of those projects are and will be web projects with some backend and bash + GNU/Linux projects
+Most of those projects are and will be web projects with some backend and bash + GNU/Linux projects.

 - USUAL TECH STACK
   - vite